 About the Department

 The Department of Health Science is concerned with the vast array of issues directly related to the physiological, psychosocial, and social policy aspects of health, wellness, sport, fitness and aging.
-The Department offers four majors in the traditional undergraduate program.
+The Department offers six majors and two minors in the traditional undergraduate program.

 Health and Fitness is centered on health; and fitness program development, implementation and evaluation.
 Wide choice in elective courses allows students the ability to tailor their program in a very individualized manner.

 Health Administration focuses on business, communication and policy issues.
 It is designed to provide the basic management skills necessary for diverse career pathways requiring baccalaureate-prepared health professionals.

 Through the Office of Graduate and Continuing Studies, the Department also offers a cluster of health majors.
 These are available as degree completion programs for working professionals holding Associate Degrees in Allied Health fields.
 The major in Community Health and Wellness focuses on the psychological and sociological aspects of health and might be a great choice for someone interested in social work, public health, home health services or aging care.
 The major in Healthcare Management can help build the business and management skills necessary to lead health programs, facilities and personnel.
 Health Science and Sport and Fitness Science are designed to provide the health practitioner with an enhanced understanding of the physiology of health and fitness and may serve as the background needed for graduate or professional school training.
 Medical Laboratory Studies provides an integrated experience for those wishing a broad perspective of the health field and allows more choice in elective courses that focus on the biological and biochemical aspects of health and disease, and on health communication and management.
 This might be a good choice for someone wishing to pursue a career in health promotion or health coaching.
 This major could also provide the additional clinical science background needed for career advancement in medical laboratory science.